ovhlabs/knowledge-base/en/_posts/2015-12-08-start-puppet-master.md

 ![Sign agent certificate](/kb/images/2015-12-08-start-puppet-master/certificate.png)

 Sign the certificate and your agent will be able to fetch its configuration during the next run.

+In the case you used the example repository you can now browse the web page served by your agent to check it is working properly.

 For more explanations, see the [dedicated guide][5] about connecting an agent to your Puppet master.